kevmyung/contextual-retrieval-bedrock/README.md

 # Contextual Retrieval with Amazon Bedrock and OpenSearch

-This project implements [Contextual Retrieval](https://www.anthropic.com/news/contextual-retrieval), as introduced by Anthropic, using Amazon Bedrock and Amazon OpenSearch Service.
+This project implements [Contextual Retrieval](https://www.anthropic.com/news/contextual-retrieval), as introduced by Anthropic, using Amazon Bedrock, Amazon OpenSearch Service and Cohere Reranker Model.
 It aims to enhance traditional RAG (Retrieval-Augmented Generation) by providing more comprehensive context for each chunk of information.

 ## What is Contextual Retrieval?